eberban/eberban/books/refgram/src/logic/explicit_binding.md

 ## Right place and chaining selection

-When it is only needed to bind one or 2 places of a predicate, using __VI/FI__ and arguments lists is quickly verbose.
-For that reason, predicates can be prefixed with particles of familly __SI__ (all particles starting with _s-_), which overrides the chaining behavior.
+When it is only needed to bind one or two places of a predicate, using __VI/FI__ and multiple lists of multiple arguments quickly becomes verbose.
+For that reason, predicates can be prefixed with particles of family __SI__ (all particles starting with _s-_), which override the chaining behavior.

-__se, sa, so, su__ select the place corresponding to its vowel both for the argument bound with a predicate on its right, and for which single argument is exposed in the combined predicate.
+__se, sa, so, su__ select the place corresponding to its vowel both for the argument bound with a predicate on its right, and for the single argument that is exposed in the combined predicate.

 > __mian se buri blan__
 >